larpchronicles/rules/chronicles-rulebook.md

 **Racial Abilities**:

 *Survivor*: _Humans are incredibly adaptable and able to survive when most others would not._ Once per rest, a Human may have a free usage of Endurance by spending 1 minute of concentration to prime the ability.
-While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare, "Endurance".
+While primed, if the character reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the character must declare, "Endurance".
 This is an ENDURE effect.
 An individual cannot have more than one primed ENDURE effect at once.

 ## Kindred